 Prairie Village, KS 66208

 Founded 1980.
 A national network of MSW's, BSW's and students who have a personal experience with alcohol/chemical dependence, either their own or that of a significant other.
 Social workers with other addictions are welcomed to attend meetings.
-Since its inception in 1980, the primary purpose of SWHSW has ben to facilitate mutual support of its members though a combination of meetings, workshops, newsletter, email, lists, a monthly online meeting, telephone contacts, and an annual retreat/conference.
+Primary purpose is to facilitate mutual support of its members though a combination of meetings, workshops, newsletter, email, lists, a monthly online meeting, telephone contacts, and an annual retreat/conference.
 Contact via website.

 12-Step.
 Christian-based.
 Support for individuals who desire freedom from any addiction including alcohol, drugs, sex, smoking, gambling, overeating, co-dependency, etc.